 Those in the creative industry and other sectors requiring a portfolio should look at their portfolio before applying.
 This way, they can remove entries that might not be relevant to their current capabilities or add information that might not be in the portfolio yet.

-The best way to go is to customize the portfolio depending on the requirements of the job post.
+Customizing the portfolio depending on the requirements of the job post is the best way to go.
 This way, candidates can put their best foot forward and show their potential in filling the company’s needs.

 Just make sure that all the entries in the portfolio are relevant to the post.